mdb42/goodreads/notes.md

    - "If you find this reviewer insightful, you might also like..." functionality
    - Bookmark feature to save interesting reviewer profiles
    - Export options for similarity data

+---

+Our Book Review Sentiment Analysis system implements a multi-dimensional approach to characterize reviewer behavior beyond basic positive/negative classification.
+We'll analyze dimensions including intensity, focus areas of criticism, constructiveness, subjectivity, and consistency with numerical ratings.
+Using supervised learning with star ratings as ground truth, we'll train models to identify distinctive reviewer archetypes.
+By applying clustering algorithms to group reviewers based on their criticism patterns and calculating similarity measures between critics using modified TF-IDF techniques, we can identify and analyze outliers such as extremely negative reviewers.
+This approach provides deeper insights into reviewer behavior patterns and enables identification of influential critics across the Goodreads ecosystem.